Understanding SIP Trunk Capacity: Concurrent Call Limits

 Factors Influencing SIP Trunk Capacity

 Codec stands for coder-decoder.
 It’s the technology that converts your voice into digital signals and back again.
-Not all codecs are created equal.
-Some use more bandwidth but offer higher quality (like G.711), while others are more compression-friendly (like G.729), using less bandwidth at the cost of some quality.
+Some codecs use more bandwidth but offer higher quality (like G.711), while others are more compression-friendly (like G.729), using less bandwidth at the cost of some quality.
 Choosing the right codec can be a balancing act between call quality and bandwidth usage.

-An SLA is basically a promise from your SIP trunk provider.
-It outlines the expected performance and reliability of your service.
+Your SIP trunk prover’s SLA outlines the expected performance and reliability of your service.
 This can include uptime guarantees, call quality, and what happens if the service doesn’t meet the agreed standards.
 A strong SLA can give you peace of mind, knowing that your provider is committed to maintaining the high level of service your business relies on.

 How Many Concurrent Calls Can a SIP Trunk Handle?